veracity/veracity-documentation/sections/datafabric/iot/Authenticate.md

 ## Application client
-The following credentials will be sent in a separate encrypted email
+The following credentials will be sent in a separate encrypted email.
-- client_id: will be sent in a separate encrypted email
+* client_id: will be sent in a separate encrypted email
-- client_secret: will be sent in a separate encrypted email
+* client_secret: will be sent in a separate encrypted email
-- subscriptionkey
+* subscriptionkey

 ## Get token
 The following example shows how do get token from Postman